ruslangm/ignite-sample/README.md

 ## Sample project for testing EventListener's work.

 **When I created one server node and put 10 elements in IgniteCache I've got good results.
-For 10 elements it was:**
+For 10 elements it was (time diff in millis):**

 ruslangm.sample.ignite.listener.EventListener  - Time diff between put and listener - 51
 ruslangm.sample.ignite.listener.EventListener  - Time diff between put and listener - 2